Postdoc Training - Preparing for College Teaching in STEM

 - Learn about what the education literature tells us about student learning and a range of effective teaching strategies and techniques.

-The course is of competitive acceptance, as there are limited spaces available.
-An application is required.
-Application forms are available annually in January.
+Since there are limited spaces available, an application is required.
+Application forms are available annually in January and application decisions will be determined annually in mid-February.

 For additional information, please contact: